carocad/parcera/README.md

 Parcera can safely read any Clojure file without any code evaluation.

-Parcera uses the wonderful [Instaparse](https://github.com/Engelberg/instaparse) as its parsing engine and focuses entirely on the grammar definition instead.
-For a full explanation of the options available for a parser please visit Instaparse website.
+Parcera uses the wonderful [Antlr4](https://github.com/antlr/antlr4/) as its parsing engine and focuses entirely on the grammar definition instead.

 ## usage

+Add `[org.antlr/antlr4-runtime "4.7.1"]` to your dependencies in addition to parcera.
+Parcera assumes that this dependency will be in the classpath to avoid collisions.

 ```clojure
 (ns example.core